6 Best Short Scale Electric Guitars – Perfect for Small Hands!

 Lower string tension also doesn’t affect the neck as much as higher tension.
 Strings are constantly pulling on the guitar’s neck.

-This constant pulling can eventually warp your neck, unless you make sure to straighten it regularly.
+This constant pulling can eventually warp your neck, unless you make sure to straighten it regularly, or pay your local luthier to do so.
 But a higher tension does mean that you need to straighten your neck more often.

 A lower tension, of course, doesn’t have this issue.
 That means that you guitar’s neck doesn’t get bent as easily, which means that you need to do less maintenance on your guitar.